xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

 - Install packages you need with `conda install`
 - Enjoy

-Here are some softwares that bioinformaticians use and you may interest in as well.
+Here are some software that bioinformaticians use and you may interest in as well.
 Besides, all of them can be installed by conda:

 - bwa (A mapping software)
 - macs2 (Used for peak calling)